 Through regional cooperation, the NAMMCO member countries aim to strengthen and further develop effective conservation and management measures for marine mammals.
 Acknowledging the rights and needs of coastal communities to make a sustainable living from what the sea can provide, such measures should be based on the best available scientific evidence and user knowledge and take into account the complexity and vulnerability of the marine ecosystem.

 The NAMMCO Agreement focuses on consolidating and advancing scientific knowledge of the North Atlantic marine ecosystem as a whole, and understanding better the role of marine mammals in this system.
+In 2017 NAMMCO member countries reaffirmed their cooperation through the Nuuk Declaration.

 The Commission works through the Council and subsidiary bodies, all of which adhere to the principle of consensus.
 Each member country is represented on all committees of the Commission.
 Committees may appoint working groups or expert groups to investigate specific issues.
+You will find an overview of current office bearers here.